chef/chef-web-docs/content/resources/user/_index.md

       action.'
   - warning:
-    - markdown: '

-        Using this property may leave the system in an inconsistent state.
+    - markdown: 'Using this property may leave the system in an inconsistent state.

         For example, a user account will be removed even if the user is

         logged in.
 A user''s home directory will be removed, even if that

-        directory is shared by multiple users.
+        directory is shared by multiple users.'

-        '
 - property: gid
   ruby_type: String, Integer
   required: false